frank26080115/alpha-fairy/Full-Features-Guide.md

 ## Focus Knob

 A focus knob can be attached to the remote.
+It will adjust focus **linearly** on focus-by-wire lenses, one click of the knob equals a fixed number of focus adjustment steps.

 ![](doc/img/focusknob_small.jpg)